Kaliumhexacyanoferrat/GenHTTP.Gateway/README.md

 ## Development

-Building the gateway from source requires the [.NET Core SDK](https://dotnet.microsoft.com/download) to be installed.
+Building the gateway from source requires the [.NET SDK](https://dotnet.microsoft.com/download) to be installed.
 The following commands will clone the repository and run the gateway on port 80:

 ~~~bash